Back to blog

 Why 2026 is the inflection point

 Three things have changed in the last 18 months.
 Generation quality is now sufficient to produce audit-ready code from a JSON descriptor in weeks, not years.
 Extended support pricing crossed the threshold where the license line alone justifies the migration.
-And the first cohort of publicly reported migrations closed on time, giving boards a reference class that didn’t exist in 2023.
+And the first cohort of publicly reported migrations closed on time, giving boards a reference class that didn’t exist in 2023 — a shift Gartner anticipated in its application modernization research.

 Deloitte and Accenture both repriced their Oracle Forms migration practices in Q1 2026 to reflect the new cost curve.
 The 2022 benchmark of $18M to $30M for a 500-screen migration is obsolete.